arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

 ### Type Annotations

-So the first thing TypeScript does that JavaScript doesn't is to provide the ability to annotate variables and parameters with the _type_ they expect.
-Take this code, for example:
+The first thing TypeScript does that JavaScript doesn't is to provide the ability to annotate variables and parameters with the _type_ they expect.
+Let's first look at an example _without_ type annotations:

 ```js
 function greet(subject) {